alvianzf/learn-to-code/vuejs/README.md

 to ensure that you can render pages, we use the `vue-router` library.
 To do this, type:

 > `npm i vue-router`

+## Add vuex

+vuex is a state manager for vueJs, to install vuex, simply type:

+> `npm i vuex`

+## Add Vuetify

+Vuetify is a material theme component library for vueJs, it is based on the bootstrap modified for vueJs, to add vuetify type in:

+>`vue add vuetify`